Clinical Portfolio Guidelines

 We encourage candidates to speak with faculty in their own departments for examples of clinical portfolios.

 In addition to the letters that your department will solicit on your behalf from colleagues internal and external to the School of Medicine, the Committee will accept up to 3 letters in support of your clinical portfolio.
-We suggest that you invite letters from one or more individuals who can comment on the impact or outcome of your roles, such as a referring physician or a patient or a colleague who can verify the impact or quality of your clinical role.
+We suggest that you provide the names of one or more individuals who can comment on the impact or outcome of your roles, such as a referringphysician or a colleague who can verify the impact or quality of your clinical role.